IIT Hyderabad: Coursework and Fractal Academics

+IIT Hyderabad currently offers expansion to the degrees by providing students opportunities to take up additional Minors, Majors and Dual Degree programs.
+As per the 50th Senate Academic Handbook, Dual Degrees are currently offered for B.Tech. + M.Tech.; B.Tech. + PhD; B.Tech. + M.Tech.
+(Interdisciplinary & Cross-Disciplinary), B.Des. + M.Des.; and B.Des. + PhD.
+The structure is permissible to allow ambitious students to take up additional coursework at their desired level of difficulty; for example if a B.Tech./B.Des. student wishes to graduate with a cross-disciplinary exposure, they may pursue a Major in their respective department, while pursuing an Honours in addition to another Major, or Minor, or combinations of both, and then also take up an additional degree.

 Admission

-Admission to BTech programs is through the Joint Entrance Examination – Advanced for 285 seats.
+Admission to B.Tech. programs is through the Joint Entrance Examination – Advanced for 595 seats.
 Among all the IITs, IIT Kanpur and IIT Hyderabad had all their seats taken between 2013 and 2017.

-Admission to the B.Des program is through the Undergraduate Common Entrance Examination for Design (UCEED).
-The B.Des program started at IIT Hyderabad from August 2019. with 10 seats.
-All qualified candidates with a valid Common Entrance Examination for Design (CEED) score become eligible to apply for M.Des admission.
+Admission to the B.Des. program is through the Undergraduate Common Entrance Examination for Design (UCEED).
+The B.Des. program started at IIT Hyderabad from August 2019. with 10 seats.

+All qualified candidates with a valid Common Entrance Examination for Design (CEED) score become eligible to apply for M.Des. admission, students who had completed their Bachelors from eligible CFTIs / IITs are not required to have written CEED.

+M.Des.
+(Regular), M.Des (Project) and M.Des.
+(Practice) are offered at the Department of Design (DoD), with M.Des.
+(Regular) provided under two classifications; M.Des.
+(Sponsored) and M.Des.
+(Self-Sponsored) where: